Route Napoleon is one of the best drives across France

-Route Napoleon is a 325 km stretch of modern road, the Route nationale 85, winding through the spectacular mountains of Provence.
-The road follows the route taken by Napoleon in his 1815 escape from Elba to Grenoble.
+Route Napoleon is the name of a very scenic drive winding through the spectacular mountains France running from the French Riviera to the southern Pre-Alps.
+It follows the route taken by Napoleon in his 1815 escape from Elba to Grenoble.

-Just follow the sign of the brown eagle on the roadside.
-The Route Napoleon road itself is a fantastic design, with cambered corners and fantastic scenery.
-In contrast with the mountain passes this route is more designed for speed and the ability to really appreciate the performance of the car.
-The road was inaugurated in 1932.
+This drive begins at the coastal town of Golfe-Juan (in the Alpes-Maritimes department of France's Côte d'Azur), where Napoleon disembarked on 1st March 1815, beginning the Hundred Days that ended at Waterloo.
+It crosses scenic mountains and ends in Grenoble, in the Auvergne-Rhône-Alpes region of southeastern France.
 Running through Provence, it begins at Golfe-Juan, turns to Cannes in the French Riviera and then to Grasse.
 Going southwestward, the route passes Saint-Vallier-de-Thiey.
 Before reaching Castellane, where the Napoleon Bridge is found, there is Château de Brondet.
 Going up over the Col des Leques at 1,146 m, passing through the Clue de Taulanne and the small village of Barrême, the route reaches Digne-les-Bains.
 The road goes somewhat westward following the Bléone river until Malija.
 There is a castle where Napoleon spent a night.
 Going southwestward again, the next big town is Sisteron.
 After passing by Gap, Route Napoléon goes up over the Col Bayard at 1,248 m, to Corps.
 Further north is La Mur and then the route then leads all the way to its destination at Grenoble.